oyz13085/EWN-Puzzle-Solver/report/readme.md

 4. GameState.java - isWinning() \
     (a) isWinning() is used to check if the winning conditions are met.\
     (b) If the current position of the pieces is at the "0" space, the system will output "You win!".

-5. HumanPlayer.java - chooseMove()
+5. HumanPlayer.java - chooseMove() \
     (a) Extends the Player class to handle move selection for a human player. \
     (b) Scanner reads input from the terminal then fetches valid moves from GameState.generatePossibleMoves() \
-    (c) Outputs movable pieces, current position and returns current position after player makes a move. \
+    (c) Then, prompt the human player to make a move by outputs of movable pieces. \
-    (d)
+    (d) Returns new position after player makes a move.

-6. RandomPlayer.java - chooseMove()
+6. RandomPlayer.java - chooseMove() \
-   (a) Purpose: Extends the Player class to handle move selection for the random player.
+   (a) Purpose: Extends the Player class to handle move selection for the random player. \
-   (b) Core Logic:
+   (b) Core Logic: \
    Fetches all valid moves via GameState.generatePossibleMoves() (stored in List<Move>).
    Returns null if no valid moves exist (prevents NPE).
    Uses Random to pick a random index from the valid moves list, then returns the corresponding Move.
    (c) Output: A randomly selected Move (containing target piece and destination) to update the game state in GameMain.

-7. Player.java - printMove()
+7. Player.java - printMove() \

 8. GameMain.java - main()\
    (a) gameMode() method was used to ask player to input the mode (Human Player, Random Player or AI Player).\